KrummenauerKael/RedditToday/README.md

 ## Requirements

 - Python 3.x
-- Required libraries listed in `requirements.txt`
+- Required libraries listed in `requirements.txt` (Note: Some libraries may be outdated and will require changes to work with the latest versions.)

 ## Usage

-1. Ensure you have a `credentials.json` file with your Reddit API credentials in the project directory.
+- Ensure you have a `credentials.json` file with your Reddit API credentials in the project directory.